 - Bishkek-Chymkent: 620 KGS/ 8h

-The members of the group, Travelling to Kyrgyzstan, have allowed me to update the fares and have sent me the fares for new trips they have made in 2021, see below:
+The members of the group, Travel to Kyrgyzstan, allowed me to update the rates and sent me the rates of new trips they made in 2022:

 - Karakol- cholpon ata: 3500 KGS